BarentsWatch offer self-help for registration of API:

 Fish Health displays information for each week at the location level (fish farms) regarding salmon lice, fish diseases and data on permits, ownership, etc. from the aquaculture register.
 The aggregation and history made in BarentsWatch is not available from the data owners themselves and dates back to 2012 for most data.

-By October 2016, only control areas are available as WFS for Fish Health data.
-Use the feedback button and let us know if you have any requirements and wishes for other map services.
+Please use the feedback button and let us know if you have any requirements and wishes for other map services.

 The Wave Forecast service displays the reported wave height for given stretches along the Norwegian coast 60 hours ahead of time.
 It also provides indications of the wave situation outside the stretches of the same areas.
 The data combines general wave hazard warnings from the Meteorological Institute with base conditions and other variables to provide more accurate alerts in the relevant areas.
 In this service, we also combine some other services from the Meteorological Institute and the Norwegian Mapping Authority that are not part of the BarentsWatch API/WMS.